Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Discussion

 \paragraph{Broader Implications for Representativeness.}

 The findings underscore that representativeness constitutes a distinct axis of model alignment, separate from established dimensions such as safety, helpfulness, or factuality \citep{gabriel_artificial_2020}.
 These can often be assessed at the level of individual responses, but representativeness is inherently defined at the distributional level, requiring the preservation not only of central tendencies but also of variance, demographic fidelity, and correlation structures \citep{santurkar_whose_2023, argyle_out_2023, dominguez-olmedo_questioning_2024}.
 Our results demonstrate that our tested approaches lack this representativeness.
 Therefore, long-standing cultural values theories such as those of Hofstede and Schwartz, which show that meaningful cultural differences emerge from latent structures derived from multivariate correlation in survey data rather than from any single attitude in isolation, do not hold for response from our tested LLMs.
+The results from our empirical case study highlight the importance of evaluating both marginal response distributions and inter-item correlations when assessing demographic alignment.
+Our framework enables this joint evaluation and reveals differences between steering approaches that would be overlooked by analyses focusing on marginals alone.